itsnakhwanm/asifsubtitle/CONTRIBUTING.md

 We strive to protect this project from any generative AI use (including LLM and GLM), due to the harmful impact done by itself.
 Here's the key to acknowledge:

-1. Anything related to AI-generated content is **NOT allowed.**
+1. Anything related to AI-generated content is **NOT allowed.** <br>
    This includes *vibe coding*, contributions made by AI bots (or *agents*), etc.
-2. Generative AI is only allowed to help users understand the fundamental and context.
+2. Generative AI is only allowed to help users understand the fundamental and context. <br>
    However, AI-generated documentation is still **NOT allowed** to protect this project's integrity.
-3. Generative AI is only allowed for personal use.
+3. Generative AI is only allowed for personal use. <br>
    It **does NOT mean** someone can still use **generative AI for contribution carelessly.**
 4. Rules for using generative AI for contribution:
    - Contributor must neither copy-paste AI-generated content nor use the exact same result as AI-generated content.